jasonkurniadj/CI-CompetitionSeeker/README.md

 # CI-CompetitionSeeker
-This project is intended for Software Engineering courses at Binus University in 2019 by using the CodeIgniter framework.
+` This project is intended for COMP6100 - Software Engineering (LB08-LEC) assignments at BINUS University in 2018, even semester by using CodeIgniter framework `

 ## Overview
 Competition Seeker is a portal that connects potential contestants to the competition with competition organizers quickly and easily.